RNAcentral/rnacentral-sequence-search/ansible/roles/postgresql/molecule/README.md

 ## Molecule

-The default tested version is postgresql 10, 11, 12, and 13 on Ubuntu 20.04.
+The default tested versions are postgresql 12, 13, 14, 15 and 16 on Debian 11.
 Linting is disabled for the tests.

 The default distribution is ubuntu2204.
 You can override th with setting the environment variable MOLECULE_DISTRO to one of: